Vermont Adventure Retreat in the Green Mountains

 Am I in good enough shape to do this retreat?

 Most Likely!
 We adapt to all levels of fitness.
 You can choose to walk/hike, walk/run, or run.
 We teach you practical skills for mountain biking—useful for both beginners and experienced riders.
 We have a variety of trail options for biking, and for walking/hiking/running.
 Groups are formed according to each woman’s level of fitness, experience, and desire to challenge themselves.
-We do suggest that you start a training or workout program before you come so that you can get the most out of the retreat.
-Your training does not need to be a hard-core program…just get out and PLAY and BE ACTIVE several days a week.

 Do I have to participate in everything on the schedule?